 affiliation, and perhaps even their security state.

-That brings us to NAC, Network Access Control, which is heavily
+That brings us to NAC, Network Access Control, which is heavily used by

 this 8021x/VLAN combo.
 We are all used to filtering packets that pass